 Nothing happens if you don’t make it a priority.
 Schedule a block of time in each day for listening, even if it’s just 15-30 minutes.
 Use it to write to an individual, ask for an honest review or testimonial, or survey your mailing list and ask what they’d just love to be offered.

-If you are not willing to break out of the groupthink of talk, talk, talk, you may still succeed in business, just by sheer numbers.
-People do it all the time.
+If you are not open to breaking out of the popular sales-funnel wisdom of talk, sell, pursue, you may still succeed in business, just by virtue of the numbers game.
+People do all the time, and it’s just fine.

-But if you want to grow a strong following of people who are loyal to you, keep tabs on what you offer, and want you to succeed, you will want to build ways to listen into your day-to-day worklife.
+But if you want to grow a strong following of people who are loyal to you, who keep tabs on what you offer, and who want you to succeed, it’s a worthwhile experiment to build ways to listen into your day-to-day worklife.

 Try it today.
 Pick one person—someone in your daily life, someone who’s shown interest in what you offer, someone who’s commented on a Facebook posting—and make a space to ask them what they think, what they’re going through, what their dreams are.